xGasilx/ProdigiousCraftingDevelopmentLog/README.md

 Added "Potion of Creature Blood" with Blood Ingestion and Restore 50 Health.
 Added "Potion of Giant Blood" with Blood Ingestion and Restore 125 Health.
 Added "Potion of Hagraven Blood" with Blood Ingestion and Restore 50 Magicka.
+Added "Potion of Troll Blood" with Blood Ingestion and Restore 2 Health for 300 seconds.
+Added "Potion of Werewolf Blood" with Blood Ingestion and Restore 3 Stamina for 300 seconds and Fortify Stamina 50.
+Added "Potion of Werebear Blood" with Blood Ingestion and Restore 3 Stamina for 300 seconds and Fortify Health 50.
+Added "Potion of Seeker Blood" with Blood Ingestion and Restore 2 Magicka for 300 seconds and Fortify Magicka 50.

 ==============================